 Lauri is admitted to practice law in Maine’s federal and state courts, as well as in California and the First Circuit Court of Appeals.
 She received her J.D. and M.S. degrees from the University of California, Davis and her B.A., summa cum laude, from the University of Connecticut’s Honors Scholar Program.

-Lauri presently serves on the Board of Governors of the Maine Trial Lawyers Association, the Board of Directors of the Bicycle Coalition of Maine and is an active member of the Bike Law Network, a select group of attorneys in the United States and Canada with a shared commitment to effectively advocating for the rights of bicyclists in the courthouse, legislature and on the road.
+Lauri is a Past President of the Maine Trial Lawyers Association and presently serves on the Association’s Board of Governors.
+She is an active member of the Bike Law Network, a select group of attorneys in the United States and Canada with a shared commitment to effectively advocating for the rights of bicyclists in courts, legislatures, administrative agencies, municipalities, and on the road.

 During her tenure with Kelly, Remmel & Zimmerman, Lauri has taught health care law and presented seminars on bicycle law, alternative dispute resolution, health care and family law.
-In addition, Lauri has co-chaired the Maine State Bar Association’s alternative dispute resolution section and volunteered as a pro bono attorney for the Volunteer Lawyers Project and the Immigrant Legal Advocacy Project.
+In addition, Lauri has served nine years on the Bicycle Coalition of Maine’s Board of Directors, co-chaired the Maine State Bar Association’s alternative dispute resolution section, and volunteered as a pro bono attorney for the Volunteer Lawyers Project and the Immigrant Legal Advocacy Project.
 Lauri is also one of the co-founders of the Portland Children’s Film Festival and a former board member of one of the State’s top early childhood education institutions.